-Social vulnerability combined with the devastating impacts of a natural or man-made disaster can compound a household's ability to recover and in fact can place those individuals at an even great gap or disadvantage prior to the event (Shannon Van Zandt, Texas A&M, Hazard Planning).
+Social vulnerability combined with the devastating impacts of a natural or man-made disaster can compound a household's ability to recover and in fact can place those individuals at an even great gap or disadvantage prior to the event (Shannon Van Zandt, Texas A&M, Hazard Planning materials).

 This county has an elevated score per this index for social vulnerability when comparing as a county to other counties in the state.
-Looking at the census tract level, the Atoka (city) area and south eastern portion of the county have particularly higher scores for social vulnerability.
-Combine that with the tornados, as one physical hazard or event that occurs, people in these areas may have additional difficulties during an event due to transportation and family needs.
+Looking at the census tract level, the Hugo area and tracts on the east and western edges of the county have particularly higher scores for social vulnerability.
+People in these areas may have additional difficulties during an hazard event due to transportation and family needs.
+Additionally recovery for socially vulnerable populations can be slow and may require additional outside assistance.